 Beyond the obvious injuries that you could expect to occur when children (especially en masse) were swinging hard plastic balls around with some velocity, there were reports of injuries from shrapnel when the balls shattered — and even of clear clacker toys starting fires!

-If the contemporary news story below accurately reflects the adult consensus of the day, it must have been a relief to parents and teachers alike when they were officially banned from store shelves altogether in 1985 — effectively killing the craze once and for all.
+If the contemporary news story below accurately reflects the adult consensus of the day, it must have been a relief to parents and teachers alike when they were officially banned from store shelves altogether in 1985 — effectively killing the craze.

 Clickers Clackers: This craze packs a wallop (1971)